 Faculty Development Opportunities

-For the 2014-2015 academic year, faculty development opportunities related to global learning and citizenship include the:
+In the 2014-2015 academic year, faculty development opportunities related to global learning and citizenship included:

 - 2014 Provost’s Teaching and Learning Summit: “Engaging 21st Century Learners”

 - The Global Oshkosh Project winter 2015 interim intensive workshop